pietrocinaglia/flenp/README.md

 It is implemented as a software tool able to configure and deploy automated pipelines, e.g., for Transcript-level Quantification from RNA-seq (see example).

-Note that the "requirements.txt" contains all dependancies need to FLENP, as well as to "monitor.py".
-The latter is a Python script stand-alone executable to monitor CPU and Memory usage (plotting is also supported); we used it for testing only.
+A web-based PIPELINE BUILDER with User interface (UI) is also available.

+## FLENP (UI - PIPELINE BUILDER)

-## FLENP UI - PIPELINE BUILDER
+FLENP UI - PIPELINE BUILDER is a web-based tool, which allows building pipeline (for FLENP Engine) via a user-friendly UI based on drag-and-drop.

-FLENP UI - PIPELINE BUILDER is now available.
-It allows building pipeline via drag-and-drop.
-A minimal set of modules is included, you can add your own modules in according to FLENP requirements by using JSON.
+Note that a minimal set of modules is only included, however, you can add your own modules in according to FLENP requirements by using JSON.

-FLENP UI - PIPELINE BUILDER: https://pietrocinaglia.github.io/flenp/
+FLENP UI - PIPELINE BUILDER is freely available at https://pietrocinaglia.github.io/flenp/

+Note that for the full-features which include the support to thirdy-party (self-implemented) modules, it can also be downloaded from this repositor, for hosting on a private remote/local environment; it only requires HTML, Javascript, and CSS.

+## FLENP (ENGINE)

-## How to run FLENP
+How to run FLENP Engine:

 > python3 FLENP.py pipeline.json SAMPLES_DIR=samples P1_TIME=5 P2_PAR1=P2 P2_TIME=5